Children's Comprehensive Bible Question Quiz

 -

-What was the last plague?
+What was the last plague God placed on Egypt?

 b.
 God made it rain for forty days and forty nights.

 c.
-God turned all the water into red blood.
+The river turned into red blood.

 This plague finally upset the Egyptians so much that they demanded that their pharaoh "let the Israelites go."